 When Can You File a Wrongful Death Lawsuit?

 If you lost your loved one to a workplace accident, at the very minimum, you may be entitled to workers' compensation death benefits.
-Depending on the specific circumstances of your loved one's death, you may be able to file a wrongful death lawsuit to recover even more.
+It can be confusing figuring out whether or not you need a workplace wrongful death lawyer.
+Depending on the specific circumstances of your loved one's death, your attorney may be able to file a wrongful death lawsuit to recover even more.

 An experienced Los Angeles work injury lawyer can help you understand the benefits to which you are entitled and can help you secure maximum possible compensation.
 While we understand that no amount of monetary compensation can bring back your loved one, the compensation you receive can help support your family and secure your financial future.
 Scrambling to pay bills and struggling to stay afloat financially is the last thing any family needs after a tragic loss.

 A wrongful death claim is a civil claim that your family can bring if someone else is responsible for causing your loved one's death.
 In a work injury case, a third party (someone other than an employer) who caused your loved one's death may involve a general contractor, a subcontractor, a property owner or manufacturer of a defective product.

 Hiring a lawyer: If you believe that your loved one was killed as a result of someone else's negligence or wrongdoing, the first step is to retain the services of a wrongful death attorney.
 If your loved one died on the job, it is best to seek the counsel of a personal injury attorney who is also well-versed in workplace accident cases.
 It would not be advisable to handle such complex claims on your own.
 Retaining a lawyer can help you avoid mistakes such as missing filing deadlines and put you in a good position for a favorable outcome.